 He belonged to the Milesian school and learned the teachings of his master Thales.
 He succeeded Thales and became the second master of that school where he counted Anaximenes and arguably, Pythagoras amongst his pupils.
 Little of his life and work is known today.
 According to available historical documents, he is the first philosopher known to have written down his studies, although only one fragment of his work remains.
-Anaximander
+Gottfried Leibniz.
 Gottfried Wilhelm von Leibniz (German: [ˈɡɔtfʁiːt ˈvɪlhɛlm fɔn ˈlaɪbnɪts] or [ˈlaɪpnɪts]) (July 1, 1646 – November 14, 1716) was a German mathematician and philosopher.

 He occupies a prominent place in the history of mathematics and the history of philosophy.
 Leibniz developed the infinitesimal calculus independently of Isaac Newton, and Leibniz's mathematical notation has been widely used ever since it was published.
 It was only in the 20th century that his Law of Continuity and Transcendental Law of Homogeneity found mathematical implementation (by means of non-standard analysis).
 He became one of the most prolific inventors in the field of mechanical calculators.

 The claim that the actual world is the best of all possible worlds is the central argument in Leibniz's theodicy, or his attempt to solve the problem of evil.
 The problem of evil Among his many philosophical interests and concerns, Leibniz took on this question of theodicy: If God is omnibenevolent, omnipotent and omniscient, how do we account for the suffering and injustice that exist in the world?
 Historically, attempts to answer the question have been made using various arguments, for example, by explaining away evil or reconciling evil with good.
 Free will versus determinism John Law (economist) John Law (baptised 21 April 1671 – 21 March 1729) was a Scottish economist who believed that money was only a means of exchange that did not constitute wealth in itself and that national wealth depended on trade.

 He was appointed Controller General of Finances of France under King Louis XV.
 In 1716 Law established the Banque Générale in France, a private bank, but three-quarters of the capital consisted of government bills and government-accepted notes, effectively making it the first central bank of the nation.
 He was responsible for the Mississippi Company bubble and a chaotic economic collapse in France, which has been compared to the early-17th century tulip mania in Holland.
 The Mississippi Bubble was contemporaneous with the South Sea Company bubble of England.

 Law was a gambler and a brilliant mental calculator.
 He was known to win card games by mentally calculating the odds.
+Joseph Ducreux.
 Joseph, Baron Ducreux (June 26, 1735 – July 24, 1802) was a French portrait painter, pastelist, miniaturist, and engraver, who was a successful portraitist at the court of Louis XVI of France, and resumed his career after the French Revolution.

 Russolo found traditional melodic music confining and envisioned noise music as its future replacement.
 He designed and constructed a number of noise-generating devices called Intonarumori and assembled a noise orchestra to perform with them.
 A performance of his Gran Concerto Futuristico (1917) was met with strong disapproval and violence from the audience, as Russolo himself had predicted.

 Su autor, el poeta italiano Filippo Tomaso Marinetti, fundaba así el primer “istmo” o vanguardia artística del siglo pasado.
 La importancia que tuvo el Futurismo, más allá de sus méritos artísticos, consistió en crear una estética desde cero, posibilitando así una profunda renovación de las técnicas y principios artísticos, cuyas repercusiones aún se sienten.
 Yuri Gagarin.
 Gagarin became an international celebrity, and was awarded many medals and titles, including Hero of the Soviet Union, the nation's highest honour.

 Les Paul fue pionero en el desarrollo de las guitarras de cuerpo macizo con el diseño de los modelos Gibson Les Paul, que adoptaron su nombre, y en la grabación multipista.
 Su destreza en el manejo de la guitarra y las innovaciones técnicas que introdujo en el instrumento le hicieron ser conocido como «El mago de Waukesha».
 Biografía[editar] Utah teapot.
 History Newell needed a moderately simple mathematical model of a familiar object for his work.
 His wife Sandra Newell suggested modelling their tea service since they were sitting down to tea at the time.
 He got some graph paper and a pencil, and sketched the entire teapot by eye.
 Then he went back to the lab and edited bézier control points on a Tektronix storage tube, again by hand.

-Genie (born 1957) is the pseudonym of a feral child who was the victim of extraordinarily severe abuse, neglect and social isolation.
+Genie (feral child) Genie (born 1957) is the pseudonym of a feral child who was the victim of extraordinarily severe abuse, neglect and social isolation.
 Her circumstances are recorded prominently in the annals of abnormal child psychology.
 Born in Arcadia, California, United States, Genie's father kept her locked alone in a room from the age of 20 months to 13 years, 7 months, almost always strapped to a child's toilet or bound in a crib with her arms and legs completely immobilized.
 During this time she was never exposed to any significant amount of speech, and as a result she did not acquire a first language during childhood.

 Her abuse came to the attention of Los Angeles child welfare authorities on November 4, 1970.
 In the first several years after Genie's life and circumstances came to light, psychologists, linguists and other scientists focused a great deal of attention on Genie's case, seeing in her near-total isolation an opportunity to study many aspects of human development.
-Victor of Aveyron Victor of Aveyron (c.
+Victor of Aveyron.
+Victor of Aveyron (c.
 1788 – 1828) was a French feral child who was found in 1800 after apparently spending the majority of his childhood alone in the woods.
 Upon his discovery, his case was taken up by a young physician, Jean Marc Gaspard Itard, who worked with the boy for five years and gave him his name, Victor.